-(1 Samuel 19:1) Saul told his son Jonathan and all the attendants to kill David.
-But Jonathan had taken a great liking to David
+(1 Samuel 19:1) Saul spoke with his son Jonathan and with all his servants about killing David.
+But Saul's son Jonathan took great delight in David.

 As we study the relationship between King Saul and David, an evil spirit sometimes came upon Saul and moved him to try to kill David, but the evil spirit never succeeded in harming David.
 Through these experiences, David learned about the spiritual and physical protection that the LORD would provide for him if he remained faithful to the LORD.
 No matter what evil spirits attacked David through their influence over King Saul, the LORD ultimately protected David through many hardships and David became the king of Israel after Saul and Jonathan were killed in battle.